Ankyloglossia: Dental issues

-Fascia and Muscle Compensation
+Fascia and muscle compensation

 The lingual frenulum under the tongue is part of the body's larger fascia network.
-When the tongue is restricted by an overly tight frenulum, the tightness can travel to other nearby parts of the body such as the neck causing muscle tightness and poor posture.
-The tongue being restricted can force other muscles in the neck and jaw to compensate causing muscle soreness.
+It is hypothesized that, when the tongue is restricted by an overly tight frenulum, the tightness can travel to other nearby parts of the body such as the neck causing muscle tightness and poor posture.
+The tongue being restricted then could force other muscles in the neck and jaw to compensate causing muscle soreness.

 Diagnosis

 According to Horton et al., diagnosis of ankyloglossia may be difficult; it is not always apparent by looking at the underside of the tongue, but is often dependent on the range of movement permitted by the genioglossus muscles.
 For infants, passively elevating the tongue tip with a tongue depressor may reveal the problem.
 For older children, making the tongue move to its maximum range will demonstrate the tongue tip restriction.
 In addition, palpation of genioglossus on the underside of the tongue will aid in confirming the diagnosis.

 Some signs of ankyloglossia can be difficulty speaking, difficulty eating, ongoing dental issues, jaw pain, or migraines.

 A severity scale for ankyloglossia, which grades the appearance and function of the tongue, is recommended for use in the Academy of Breastfeeding Medicine.